cristidobos/word2vec/README.md

 ## Overview

 This is an implementation of the word2vec Skip-gram model with negative sampling, following Mikolov et al. (2013).
-The goal was to implement everything from first principles.

 Trained on the [text8](http://mattmahoney.net/dc/text8.zip) corpus (~17M tokens derived from Wikipedia).